nus-cs2103-AY2223S2/ip/docs/README.md

 ### `list`
-Displays your current list of tasks
+Displays your current list of tasks.

 Example of usage:
 `list`

 ### `find`
-Finds tasks that contain the specified keyword
+Finds tasks that contain the specified keyword.

 Example of usage:
 `find assignment`

 ### `due`
-Finds tasks that are due on the specified date in the format `yyyy-MM-dd`
+Finds tasks that are due on the specified date in the format `yyyy-MM-dd`.

 Example of usage:
 `due 2023-03-01`

 ### `bye`
-Exits the program
+Exits the program.

 Example of usage:
 `bye`